spitzc32/Machine-Problems/README.md

-# Machine-Problems-10-19-19-
+# Machine-Problems

-Compromises of 5 problems in relations with the lessons:
+Compromises of the problems that were given as homework to practice skills in:

-      -loops(for,while and do while)
+      -loops
-      -Memory Allocation(malloc,calloc)
+      -Memory Allocation
-      -Functions(output and inut param)
+      -Functions
       -Arrays
       -Pointers